gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>EnableBasicAuthentication defines whether basic authentication should be enabled for this cluster or not.</p>
+<p>EnableBasicAuthentication defines whether basic authentication should be enabled for this cluster or not.
+Defaults to false.
+Deprecated: basic authentication has been removed in Kubernetes v1.19+.
+This field will be removed in a future version.</p>
 </td>
 </tr>
 <tr>